lendunistus/wiiuvcextract-guide/index.md

   <img src="https://i.imgur.com/Enayp9F.png" alt="File Explorer"/>
 </p>

-Also make sure that your Wii U's SD card is formatted as FAT32.
+Also make sure that your SD card is formatted as FAT32.

-## NES/SNES/GBA/DS/FDS/PCE/TurboGrafx-16
+## NES/SNES/GBA/FDS/PCE/TurboGrafx-16

 ### What you need